-The best times to visit Serengeti National Park are from December to March or from June to October, although you should plan your trip around the movement of the Migration.
+The best times to visit Serengeti National Park are from January to February or from June through September, although you should plan your trip around the movement of The Great Migration.
 For example, winter is the best time to see the herd in Southern Serengeti, while the Western Corridor and Northern Serengeti are the best places to spend the summer and autumn months.
-Most safari operators will have a good idea of where the Migration is headed and when, and most will adjust their itineraries based on the herd's movement.
+Most safari operators will have a good idea of where the animals are headed and when, and most will adjust their itineraries based on the herd's movement.
 Temperatures remain relatively constant with daytime highs resting in the 80s.
-You'll find cooler weather at the Ngorongoro Crater due to its higher elevation.
+You'll find cooler weather in the Ngorongoro Conservation Area due to its higher elevation.
 April and May see the most rainfall, and many lodges and camps close for this slower season.

 Data sourced from the National Climatic Data Center

 Find Flight and Hotel Deals

 The winter months are the best time to visit Southern Serengeti and the Ngorongoro Conservation Area.
 Although most visitors enter the park from the south, this region is widely ignored by tourists due to its lack of wildlife during much of the year.
 However, the short rains that take place in November draw the herd back to its breeding grounds.
 During the winter, these vast grasslands teem with wildebeest, zebras and, of course, predators.

 Springtime ushers in the park's rainy season.
 Because most visitors are deterred by the wet conditions, you can expect to find lower prices on excursions and lodging.
 But keep in mind that most of the semi-permanent campgrounds and some of the lodges close their doors to tourists during this time, so you will need to plan ahead.